codaxy/cxjs/README.md

 Cx.js
 ============

-Cx is a feature-rich JavaScript framework for building complex web front-ends such as BI tools, dashboards and admin apps.
+Cx (`cxjs`) is a feature-rich JavaScript framework for building complex web front-ends such as BI tools, dashboards and admin apps.

 Cx provides:
 - a complete set of widgets